 Anyone under the age of 14 years does not need a fishing permit/license.

-There are 5 types of recreative fishing license available in Majorca:
+There are 5 types of Majorca fishing licenses available for recreational purposes:

 - Collective – up to 12 people

-- Submarine - scuba or snorkling, usually with a spear gun
+- Submarine – scuba or snorkelling, usually with a spear gun

 - Sport – for competition and tournaments, this license is free